hellzerg/optimizer/FAQ.md

 ## [FAQ] Frequently Asked Questions ##

-- *Do I need to restart my computer for the app to take effect?*<br>
+- *Do I need to restart my computer for the changes to take effect?*<br>
 Absolutely, yes.

 - *Do I need to keep the app running in the background?*<br>